xanuthatusu/engine/README.md

 - GetDraw()
 - GetInput()

+## Game Logic

-These three major components will be provided by the engine.
-The final part will be the `Game Logic`.
+Now that we have covered everything in the Engine, the final part will be the `Game Logic`.
 It will probably take some more time before I have a working instance of Game Logic, but all the code should be extremely abstracted.

-## Game Logic

 - The engine will provide a class definition for the game logic.
 - No calls to any OpenGL specific functions.
 Everything will go through the Engine.